GeosoftInc/gxc/README.md

 The compiler and support tools are part of your Geosoft Desktop installation.
 You will need to add the Geosoft Desktop bin directory to the __PATH__ environment so the compiler programs can be found, and set the environment variable __INCLUDE__ to your ___gxc\include___ folder.

-To avoid affecting other applications or deceloper toolkits, it is not recommended to change this in the system-wide operating system settings.
+To avoid affecting other applications or developer toolkits, it is not recommended to change this in the system-wide operating system settings.
 Rather only do it within a command-line shell or a reusable batch script.

 For example: